mukeshmay/AutoEncoders/README.md

 # AutoEncoders

-Reccomendation was made using Auto Encoders.
+Reccomendation System application was made using Auto Encoders.

-It was made for rating of the movies from 1-5.
+It can predict what rating will be given by the user to a movie.
+The rating will be given from 1-5.